mialkin/docs/databases/postgres/data-organization.md

 ## Relations

 For all of their differences, _tables_ and _indexes_ — the most important database objects — have one thing in common: they consist of rows.
-This point is quite self-evident when we think of tables, but it is equally true for B-tree nodes, which contain indexed values and references to other nodes or table rows.
+This point is quite self-evident when we think of tables, but it is equally true for [B-tree](types-of-indexes.md#b-tree) nodes, which contain indexed values and references to other nodes or table rows.

 Some other objects also have the same structure; for example, **sequences** (virtually one-row tables) and **materialized views** (which can be thought of as tables that "remember" the corresponding queries).
 Besides, there are regular **views**, which do not store any data but otherwise are very similar to tables.

 In PostgreSQL, all these objects are referred to by the generic term **relation**.

+In my opinion, it is not a happy term because it confuses database tables with "genuine" relations defined in the relational theory.
+Here we can feel the academic legacy of the project and the inclination of its founder, Michael Stonebraker, to see everything as a relation.
+In one of his works, he even introduced the concept of an “ordered relation” to denote a table in which the order of rows is defined by an index.

 The system catalog table for relations was originally called `pg_relation`, but following the object orientation trend, it was soon renamed to `pg_class`, which we are now used to.
 Its columns still have the `REL` prefix though.

 ## Files and forks

-All information associated with a relation is stored in several different **forks**, each containing data of a particular type.
+All information associated with a [relation](#relations) is stored in several different **forks**, each containing data of a particular type.

 At first, a fork is represented by a single file.
 Its filename consists of a numeric ID (`oid`), which can be extended by a suffix that corresponds to the fork's type.